-An in-depth study of all the diverse theater crafts: scenery, construction, properties, stage management and organization.
-A survey study of the theater design arts: scenery design, set construction and publicity.
-The course will include study of the historical development and major trends of stagecrafts.
-The student will be expected to prepare a practical project consisting of a scene design or scale model.
+A study of the theater crafts including scenery, construction, properties, stage management and organization.
+A survey study of the theater design arts: scenery design, set construction and scene painting.
+The course will include the study of the historical development and major trends of stagecrafts.
+The student will be expected to prepare a practical scene design project.
 Required for students planning to transfer to California State University, Long Beach and Fullerton.
 Lecture & lab.
 Optional credit/no credit or grade.
 Transferable to CSU; UC.
 (CAN DRAM 12) May not be offered each semester.